evert/evert.github.com/resume.md

 for developing a multi-core, multi-machine transcoding engine as well as leading the development team.
-Starting August 2009 I resigned as lead architect to continue my work as independent consultant, after that I was still involved as in an advisory role and owner.
+Starting August 2009 I resigned as lead architect to continue my work as independent consultant, after that I was still involved in an advisory role and owner.

 In late 2015 the company was sold to NewZulu, an Australian-based media